apache/pekko-grpc-quickstart-scala.g8/docs/src/main/paradox/index.md

     ```

-Congratulations, you just ran your first Akka gRPC server and client.
+Congratulations, you just ran your first Pekko gRPC server and client.
 Now take a look at what happened under the covers.

 You can end the programs with `ctrl-c`.